mitchallen/richmond/README.md

 In order to run the tests, you need to add two more variables to your environment: __TEST_HOST__ and __TEST_SSL__

-For testing, I use the services of https://ngrok.com - for a small annual fee I secured a subdomain that I can tunnel back to a port on my localhost for testing.
+For testing, I use the services of __https://ngrok.com__ - for a small annual fee I secured a subdomain that I can tunnel back to a port on my localhost for testing.
 It supports both SSL and Non-SSL.

     # Via ngrok
     export TEST_HOST=http://YOURSUBDOMAIN.ngrok.com
     export TEST_SSL=https://YOURSUBDOMAIN.ngrok.com

+Source the changes:

+    $ source ~/.bash_profile

-Tests assume that mocha has been installed globally.
+Tests assume that __mocha__ has been installed globally.
 If not execute the following:

     $ npm install -g mocha